 Our ceremony was the highlight of the day for us!
 It was completely and honestly “Us”.
 From finding an officiant that totally understood us and that we got along with so well, to writing our own vows.
-There wasn't one aspect of our ceremony that felt formal, which is what we wanted.
+There wasn’t one aspect of our ceremony that felt formal, which is what we wanted.
 It truly felt like we were just standing in front of our loved ones and doing things exactly how we wanted!
-We laughed and cried with our guests through the whole ceremony.
+We laughed and cried with our guests throughout the whole ceremony.

 We had three special readings in our ceremony as well:

-- The first was read my Adam's Sister from “All I Really Need to Know I Learned in Kindergarten” By Robert Fulghum.
+- The first was read by Adam’s Sister from “All I Really Need to Know I Learned in Kindergarten” By Robert Fulghum.
 She did a beautiful job, and both Adam and I felt really proud of her!

 - Our second reading was incredibly special.
 My Nana who is 92 years old stood up and read a love letter that my Papa had written to her on their 69th Wedding Anniversary.
 We lost my Papa earlier in the year and they would have been celebrating their 70th anniversary in June.
 He was an incredible writer and having him a part of my ceremony was beyond special.
 I couldn’t believe my Nana was so poised and spoke so well.
 She even turned to me and said ” How are you doing Hunny?”
 A remarkable lady and a moment I will never forget.

-- I am a huge Winnie the Pooh fan so it seemed fitting to pick something by a favourite author.
+- I am a huge Winnie the Pooh fan so it seemed fitting to pick something by a favorite author.
 My best friend Holly did a reading from “From Now We are Six” – A.A Milne.
 I think the best part of it is that our officiant forgot this reading and had already announced us as husband and wife!
 It was such a real moment and we all just laughed and cheered and let Holly come and say it anyways.
-Then our Officant Daniel said “Now Morgan you may Kiss the groom” Since Adam had already kissed the bride.
+Then our Officiant Daniel said “Now Morgan you may Kiss the groom” Since Adam had already kissed the bride.

 Photography: Samantha Ong Photography • Venue: Gladstone Hotel • Bridal Boutique: Kleinfeld Canada • Bridesmaid Gowns: J Crew • Cake Designer: Denise Watterson • Florist: Amy of Pink Twig • Groom Attire: Indochino • Make-Up Artist: Alyssa Caron of Bridezilla Beauty • Stationery: Bill Watterson